 SSL certificates don’t last forever, so it will need to be renewed before it expires.

 If you’re using our free Cloudflare SSL certificate for your site, you don’t have to worry about manually renewing the certificate because the renewal process is automatically handled by Cloudflare.

 Custom SSL Certificates

 If you have a custom SSL certificate, you’ll need to renew it with the SSL provider or domain registrar from which it was purchased.
-As long as it was renewed before it expires, there’s no need to re-upload it to MyKinsta.
+Once your SSL is renewed, you’ll need to re-upload it in MyKinsta.

 How to Force HTTPS